2003–2006 phase of the Iraqi insurgency: Iraqi elections and aftermath (January–March 2005)

 Following the elections, insurgent attacks again declined and U.S. casualty rates were reduced as negotiations went on to decide on the makeup of the new government.
 March saw one of the least deadly months of the war for the U.S, with only 38 American troops killed.
 At least 200 Iraqi security forces were killed that month, however, as their more visible presence attracted the most attacks.

 On 4 February, Paul Wolfowitz announced that 15,000 U.S. troops whose tours of duty had been extended in order to provide election security would be pulled out of Iraq by the next month.
-It was hoped to be the start of a gradual US withdrawal by many, but so far have proved untrue.
+It was hoped to be the start of a gradual US withdrawal by many, but this was later proved to be untrue.
 February, March, and April proved to be relatively peaceful months compared to the carnage of November and January, with insurgent attacks averaging 30 a day from the average 70.
 This was also hoped by many to be the beginning of the end of the insurgency due to the renewed confidence in the elections, but this again proved untrue.

 Hopes for a quick end to an insurgency and a withdrawal of U.S. troops where dashed at the advent of May, the Iraq's bloodiest month since the invasion of U.S. forces in March and April 2003.
 Suicide bombers, believed to be radical Islamist Sunni insurgents, tore through Iraq.
 Its targets where often Shia gatherings or civilian concentrations mainly of Shiites.
 As a result, over 700 Iraqi civilians died in the month, as well as 80 U.S. soldiers.